Canadian Rockies – Banff/Lake Louise

 Bow Falls

-From town head across the river and visit a couple more iconic Banff sites.
-The Fairmont Banff Springs hotel sits like a castle on the hill across the river from town.
-Even if you don’t stay here take some tome to wander though the lobby (or grab lunch).
-Then head up to the very historic Cave and Basin Hot Springs Complex.
+Near Bow Falls the Fairmont Banff Springs hotel sits like a castle on the hill across the river from town.
+Even if you don’t stay here take some time to wander through the lobby, grab a drink or meal, or enjoy the phenomenal historic spa.
+From the Fairmont, head up to the very historic Cave and Basin Hot Springs Complex.
 This was Canada’s first national park and makes for an interesting tour.
-You can no longer soak here but the almost as historic Upper Hot Springs are available for public use.
+You can no longer soak here but the nearly as historic Upper Hot Springs are available for public use.
+From here, you can let the Banff Gondola whisk you all the way up the mountain for phenomenal views.
+It’s very expensive, but the views are lovely, there are nice trails (including one all the way down) and a dining at the top at Sky Bistro.

-For dinner try the Grizzly House for fondue and to get your 70’s vibe on, or The Bison for Canadian farm to table dining.
+For dinner the best restaurant in town is The Bison for Canadian farm to table dining.
+Another good farm to table option is Farm and Fire.
+Other good options are the Grizzly House (for fondue and to get your 70’s vibe on) or Bear Street Tavern for sourdough pizza.
 If you’re craving steak, head to Chuck’s Steakhouse.
 Block offers Asian inspired cuisine, Maple Leaf has Canadian cuisine, and Toolouloo’s has Cajun.
 If you’re staying at the Fairmont, there are plenty of dining choices there.

 Day 2

-Time to head north into the heart of the Canadian Rockies.
-Drive along the Bow River Parkway – a slower but more scenic alternative to the highway to Lake Louise.
-It gives a much better chance to see wildlife and it is not far to your first stop – the Johnson Canyon hike (28 minutes from Banff via Bow Valley Parkway).
+Next we recommend heading north into the heart of the Canadian Rockies.
+If open, drive along the Bow River Parkway – a slower but more scenic alternative to the highway to Lake Louise.
+It gives a much better chance to see wildlife and it is not far to your first stop – Johnston Canyon (28 minutes from Banff via Bow Valley Parkway).
 This is a beautiful hike to a couple of waterfalls along a canyon – with parts of the trail literally built into the canyon wall.
+If you’re planning to do the Larch Hike later at Moraine Lake, you may want to do this full hike another day or just hike the 1.5 miles up the canyon.
+But if you have time (or are an avid hiker) you can reach the Inkpots in 4 miles (pools of brightly colored green and blue water – and well worth the trek).
+It took us about 3 hours to complete the full hike.

 Johnson Canyon